DanieleMaijnelli/Cybersecurity-Report/Attack on CTF7 Virtual Machine.md

 #### Brute Force &rarr; Credentials from Password Stores

-Now the objective is to gain guessing material leveraging the root privileges have just been obtained, to do so I invoke `show databases;`, looking at the output, the `website` database contains the table with the hashes of the passwords, to see its tables I invoke `use website;` and then `show tables;`.
+Now the objective is to gain guessing material leveraging the root privileges have just been obtained, to do so I invoke `show databases;`, looking at the output, the `website` database contains the table with the hashes of the passwords, to see its tables I invoke `use website;` (to indicate to MySQL that the following command refer to this database) and then `show tables;`.
 Finally, to read the content of the target table, invoke `select username,password from users;`.
 The users are listed in cleartext, the hashes of the passwords are in MD5 format.

 ![Guessing_Material](Screen6.png)